 Following my Father’s Plan

-When Laurie was made her father’s Power of Attorney, he walked her through all his finances, including investments and charitable contributions.
-At tax time, she worked with an accountant to help prepare her father’s income tax return.
-His capital gains were significant, and the accountant recommended donating publicly traded securities to not only save on taxes but continue her father’s tradition of charitable giving.
+When Laurie became her father’s Power of Attorney, he walked her through his investments and charitable donations.
+At tax time, she worked with an accountant to prepare her father’s income tax return.
+He had significant capital gains, so his accountant recommended donating publicly traded securities both to save on taxes and to continue her father’s tradition of charitable giving.

 Making a Generosity Plan

-Working on her father’s behalf, Laurie recommended his Generosity Plan support charities with which he had personal connections.
-For example, the Alzheimer’s Society had been especially important after her father’s diagnosis, while an autistic family member inspired ongoing support for charities that help families with special needs.
-Laurie and her dad even got to see firsthand the impact of their donations when a new program opened-up at their local Alzheimer’s Society branch office.
+On behalf of her father, Laurie suggested that his Generosity Plan support charities he had personal connections with.
+After her father’s diagnosis, the Alzheimer’s Society had been especially influential, and a family member with autism motivated ongoing support for special needs charities.
+Laurie and her dad even got to witness the impact of their donations when a new program opened at their local Alzheimer’s Society branch.

 Having a Plan Makes a Difference to Those We are Supporting

-“I would really encourage people to look at their charitable giving, think about planning forward, and see what they can do to help other people.”
+“I would encourage people to look at their charitable giving,” she recommends.
+“Think about planning forward and see what they can do to help other people.”